jessemcg/geek-dictation/README.md

     /usr/lib64/libtbbmalloc.so.2
     /usr/lib64/libtbbmalloc_proxy.so.2

-### Optionally Use Whisperfile
+#### Optionally Use Whisperfile
-Or you can go the easy way and simply download a ready-to-go executible from, [whiperfile](https://github.com/cjpais/whisperfile), which is based on the brilliant work of Mozilla and [llamafile](https://github.com/Mozilla-Ocho/llamafile).
+You can also download a ready-to-go executible from [whiperfile](https://github.com/cjpais/whisperfile), which is based on the work of Mozilla and [llamafile](https://github.com/Mozilla-Ocho/llamafile).
 They have found a way to "collapses all the complexity of LLMs down to a single-file," and it works on almost any computer.

-The downside is that you do not get the accelerated inference speed that results from compiling with openvino.
-In my testing, there is about a 30% decrease in speed.
+The performance is probably not quite as good as if you compiled whisper.cpp yourself.
+When I tested whisperfile with openivo on the CPU, there was about a 30% decrease in speed.
 One option could be to start using geek-dictation with whisperfile, then if you want that little bit of extra speed, compile your own executible with [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and openvino.
+This probably only makes sense for CPU inference since compiling for a Cuda enabled GPU is so easy (literally just one command).

 ### Install ffmpeg if not already installed
 ffmpeg is used to convert the recorded audio to a whisper compatible audio file (when starting the server, the -convert flag does this).
 Although the "record.sh" script uses pw-rec to record a wave file, the whisper model uses a very specific type of wave file.